IS IT SAFE TO TRAVEL TO CHINA IN 2024?

 The safety numbers do a good job of telling China’s story.

-Vision of Humanity, which publishes the Global Peace Index, ranks China 80th, at around the same safety level of Tunisia or Equatorial Guinea.
+- Vision of Humanity, which publishes the Global Peace Index, ranks China 89th.

-In the BHTP research, assessments of China’s safety vary greatly by demographic group.
-Millennials and LGBTQ+ travelers are more likely to think China is safe, while older travelers are less likely to share that view.
+- In the BHTP research, assessments of China’s safety vary greatly by demographic group.
+Millennials and Gen Z travelers are more likely to think China is safe, while older travelers are less likely to share that view.

 The State Department’s main concern?
 Arbitrary arrests and detentions.
 But it has much more to say about travel safety in China, which we’ll examine later.